CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

         |__ subtree.json
         |__ availability.bin
 ```

-Notice that subtrees that do not exist do not have subtree JSON files or binary buffers.
+Notice that subtrees that do not exist do not have subtree files or binary buffers.
 Also, subtrees that are completely full do not get availability buffers since they can specify availability with a constant.

 `subtrees/0/0/0/subtree.json`: